gcatbiobank/GCAT_panel/README.md

 ## 1 Logistic Regression Model (LRM)

-Code to generate the LRM using insilico data for each Structural Variant (SV) type (mid DEL: Deletions 30-150bp; DEL: Deletions; DUP: Duplications; INS: Insertions; INV: Inversions; TRA: Translocations).
+Code to generate the LRM using ins-ilico data for SNVs Indels and each Structural Variant (SV) type (mid DEL: Deletions 30-150bp; DEL: Deletions; DUP: Duplications; INS: Insertions; INV: Inversions; TRA: Translocations).

 ## 2 Merge callers

-Code to merge variant callers for each GCAT individual and SV type.
+Code to merge variant callers for each GCAT individual and variant type.

 ## 3 Merge samples

-Code to merge all GCAT samples for each SV type.
+Code to merge all GCAT samples for each variant type.

+## 4 Genotyping Duplications, Translocations and de novo insertions detected by Pindel

+Code to genotype Duplications, Translocations and de novo insertions from Pindel calling.